IlBudda/Riona-AI-Agent-ARM/README.md

 ## ORIGINAL PROJECT FROM HERE https://github.com/David-patrick-chuks/Riona-AI-Agent

+This is a fork for ARM processors and some refinements

 ## Instagram-AI-Agent 🌸

 Instagram-AI-Agent is an AI-powered automation tool designed for **Instagram** to automate social media interactions such as posting, liking, and commenting.
 It leverages advanced AI models to generate engaging content, automate interactions, and manage Instagram accounts efficiently.